 Note: Usually you will receive a drip edge with 1 1/8″ face.
 You can optionally order 2 1/8″ face or any other size as well as vented drip edge in case you want to do the soffit / ridge ventilation, and you don’t have any soffits.

 Depending on your metal roofing supplier, you can order pretty much any type of a trim detail custom made to your specifications.
 Unless you specify, you will usually get the standard trim that your supplier has.

 I once got a 2″ face drip edge while I was expecting a 1″ and 2 inches did not work, so I had to exchange them.
 Think about such things ahead of time, and you won’t be wasting your time and money – always specify what you want to get.
 Most fabricators / suppliers will accept your drawings, even hand-drawn on, a piece of paper.

 Step 2 – Gable / Rake trim:

-With standing seam metal, there are at least two ways to trim the gables of your roof with many variations.
-Two basic once include either using a special gable trim or a regular drip edge.
+With standing seam metal, there are at least two ways to trim the gables of your roof with many variations; using a special gable trim or a regular drip edge.
 I prefer using a special trim as it is easier and safer to install.